qiqqq/nuxt3-blog-template/content/third-example-blog-post.md

 avatar: https://i.pravatar.cc/40?img=3
 date: Jun 16, 2023
 image: https://picsum.photos/1200/520?random=3
-excerpt: Life is full of ups and downs, and at some point, we all face adversity.
+description: Life is full of ups and downs, and at some point, we all face adversity.
 Whether it's a difficult breakup, a job loss, or a health crisis, it's easy to feel overwhelmed and unsure of how to move forward.
 ---
 Life is full of ups and downs, and at some point, we all face adversity.
 Whether it's a difficult breakup, a job loss, or a health crisis, it's easy to feel overwhelmed and unsure of how to move forward.
 But with the right tools and mindset, it's possible to build resilience and overcome even the most challenging circumstances.
 Here are some strategies for building resilience: